 AGEs are not just absorbing light, but can also emit it back as fluorescence.
 The fluorescence spectra of AGE-BSA and controls are shown below.
 The typical excitation wavelength of 370 nm was used here:

 It is evident that not just AGE-BSA, but also control-incubated BSA has gained some fluorescence!
 This is not due to glycation.
 We removed all glucose from the starting material by Size Exclusion HPLC, and verified its absence experimentally.
 Also, control-incubated BSA showed no browning at all (see absorbance spectrum above).
 Therefore, the gain in fluorescence is most likely due to some other change that affected control BSA during its long incubation period.
-We have not characterized what it is, but oxidation seems like a likely culprit.
+We have not characterized what it is.
+Oxidation seems like a likely culprit.

 We dissolved the entire contents of a 20 mg vial in 2 ml endotoxin-free water.
 We prepared dilutions as shown in the table below, to push the signal into the middle of the measurable range.
-We then measured endotoxin using a colorimetric kit based on the limulus amoebocyte lysate method from a major US vendor:
+We measured endotoxin using a colorimetric kit based on the limulus amoebocyte lysate method from a major US vendor:

 Gene And Cell Technologies AGE-BSA and controls are lyophilized powders.
 They ship overnight at room temperature, and are stable in this state for weeks.
 Upon arrival, they should be stored in the fridge for the short term, and at -80C or -20C for the long term.